-All types and sizes of batteries are accepted in the OSEH Hazardous Materials Management (HMM) battery collection/recycling program.
-Under no circumstances should any battery be discarded into the general trash.
+- All battery types and sizes are accepted in the OSEH Hazardous Materials Management (HMM) battery collection/recycling program.